cassiersg/compress_artifact/README.md

 - `make aes32postsynth` verifies the synthesized circuit with a simulation
 - `make aes32fullverif` runs [fullverif](https://github.com/cassiersg/fullverif) to verify the security of the implementation

+The synthesis results summary is then located in `work/aes32synth/areas.csv`.
+The file contains entries for the following designs:

+- new: AES (SMAesH based) with 4-cycles COMPRESS Sbox (Boyard Peralta repr.)
+- newcanright: AES (SMAesH based) with 4-cycles COMPRESS Sbox (Canright repr.)
+- smaesh: SMAesH design using Sbox from [MCS22].

 For the 128-bit AES:
 - `make aes128beh` performs a behavioral simulation
 - `make aes128synth` runs a synthesis (yosys+NanGate45), and compares with the [related work](https://eprint.iacr.org/2022/252).
 - `make aes128postsynth` verifies the synthesized circuit with a simulation
 - `make aes128fullverif` runs [fullverif](https://github.com/cassiersg/fullverif) to verify the security of the implementation

+The synthesis results summary is then located in `work/aes128synth/areas.csv`.
+The file contains entries for the following designs:

+- aeshpc: AES with 6-cycles Sbox from [MCS22]
+- new: AES with 4-cycles COMPRESS Sbox (Boyard Peralta repr.)
+- newcanright: AES with 4-cycles COMPRESS Sbox (Canright repr.)

 For the (128-bit) AES of AGEMA:
 - `make aes128agema`